Neighbours

-Neighbours (Note: Since the 2023 revival, the show has also been branded as Neighbours: A New Chapter by Amazon Freevee.) is an Australian television soap opera that has aired since 18 March 1985.
+Neighbours (Note: From 2023 to 2025, the show was also branded as Neighbours: A New Chapter by Amazon Freevee.) is an Australian television soap opera that aired from 1985 to 2025.
 It was created by television executive Reg Watson.
 The Seven Network commissioned the show following the success of Watson's earlier soap Sons and Daughters.
 Although successful in Melbourne, Neighbours underperformed in the Sydney market and was cancelled by Seven Network four months after it began airing.
 It was immediately commissioned by rival Network Ten for a second production season, which began screening on 20 January 1986.
-Neighbours became the longest-running drama series in Australian television history.
+In 1997, Neighbours became the longest-running drama series in Australian television history, surpassing the previous record held by A Country Practice.
 In 2005, it was inducted into the Logie Hall of Fame.

 The storylines concern the lives of the people who live and work in Erinsborough, a fictional suburb of Melbourne, Victoria.
 The series centres on the residents of Ramsay Street, a dead end street, and its neighbouring area, the Lassiters complex, which includes a bar, hotel, café, police station, lawyers' office and park.
 Neighbours began with a focus on three households created by Watson – including the Ramsay and Robinson families, who have a long history and an ongoing rivalry.
 Over the serial's early years, three additional houses on the street were introduced as regular settings.
 Pin Oak Court, in Vermont South, is the real cul-de-sac that has doubled for Ramsay Street.
 The houses featured are real and the residents allow the production to shoot external scenes in their yards.
 The interior scenes are filmed at the FremantleMedia studios in Forest Hill.